keirkeenan/keirkeenan/README.md

 [![](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/keirk/)

 ## About
-I have experience creating full-stack applications in Python, and creating client-server applications in C. I'm currently working on a mobile app using react native, firebase, and solidity.
+Hey, welcome to my page!
+I have experience creating full-stack applications and love bringing ideas to life with the help of CS.

 | | | | |
 |:--:|:--:|:--:|:--:|